 When you think that as a result of gaining this qualification, you could secure a job as a tutor in a further education college, it should be a requirement for the only competency based unit to be observed in person as oppose to through Skype.
 However, as it doesn’t state that in the specification, companies can get away with delivering the entire qualification online.
 But if you are going to enrol onto a training course, then you want to gain the relevant skills and knowledge on completion of that course.
 We believe that it would be extremely difficult for you, as the learner to gain the necessary teaching skills from delivering a 15 minute lesson to a webcam.

-That is why, with Brooks and Kirk, you would work through all of the knowledge based content on our online learning system and then just attend one day at your closest centre.
+That is why, with Brooks and Kirk, you would work through all of the knowledge based content on our online learning system and then just attend one day at our centre in Boston, Lincolnshire.
 On the day that you attend, you will deliver your micro-teach to a small group (generally 4-6 people) and give feedback to your classmates on their micro-teaches.
 You may be thinking, ‘Oh well, it is only 15 minutes.
 How much can you really learn in 15 minutes anyway?‘ But the answer is, an unbelievable amount!

 Dan Kirk is one of our Education and Training assessors here at Brooks and Kirk.
 Here are his thoughts on the importance of the micro-teach…